fyanuck/tg_participants_ext/README.md

-# tg_participants_ext
+# Telegram Participants Scraper
-A small script for getting participants of one's own Telegram chat/channel/etc
+A small script for getting participants of one's own Telegram chat/channel/etc.

+**Disclaimer:** No harmful actions are encouraged nor directly allowed in this script.